ModisWorks/modis/doc/documentation/modules/music.md

 - `!skip`: Skips the current song
 - `!skip [n]`: Skips [n] songs

+### loop

+- `!loop on`: Tells the music module to loop all songs from this session after the queue is empty
+- `!loop shuffle`: Tells the music module to loop all songs from this session in a random order after the queue is empty
+- `!loop off`: Tells the music module not to loop any songs once the queue is empty

 ### remove

 - `!remove [index]`: Removes the song from the queue at [index]